A column.

 Your access, weekly.

-The student artwork coming out of @beauxartparis art school, who often have DIY art shows in Paris.
-There are some incredible student artists, worth taking note.
+The student artwork coming out of @beauxartparis art school, often holding independent art shows in Paris - there are some incredible student artists, worth taking note.

 Preloved leather bags, well made to haul your tokens around the city